molodchyk/blocker-setup/README.md

 this policy will enforce the language.

-Settings should look like this (now, we can't change the language)
+Settings should look like this (now, we can't change the UI language)

 ![image](https://github.com/molodchyk/blocker-setup/assets/73010708/ae18fa4f-9fd7-4089-9aa5-cdc7f4407221)